DavidMercier/PopIn/doc/index.rst

 This toolbox has been developed to plot (nano)indentation data and to analyze pop-in events distribution.

-With this Matlab toolbox, it is possible to :
+With this Matlab toolbox, it is possible to:
     * plot load-displacement curves ;
+	* fit the load-displacement curves with Hertz model ;
     * plot cumulative (Weibull or time/temperature dependent) distribution of the 1st or the 2nd pop-in.

 .. figure:: ./_pictures/GUI_Main_Window_overview.png